cinnData/PythonBootcamp/[PY-04] Python data containers.md

 Out[12]: ['Haaland', 'Neymar', 'Cristiano', 'Messi']
 ```

-Steps can also be used fro strings, although this is not frequent.

 ## Membership operators

 The **membership operators** `in` and `not in` are used to check whether an object is contained in a list.
 Examples: